rasmushytt/tetris-optimizer/readme.md

 ### Usage

-To run the program use go run . <example.txt> where example.txt is the file with given tetrominos.<br> If you are <ins>not working</ins> on a wooden computer try <hardexample.txt> also.
+To run the program use go run . <test/example.txt> where example.txt is the file with given tetrominos.<br> If you are <ins>not working</ins> on a wooden computer try <test/hardexample.txt> also.
 I took it off from test file because it takes more computing power.

 #### Creator
 Rasmushytt